cloudandbigdatalab/OpenStack-Doc/magnum/Introduction.md

 ### 6.1.
 Magnum
 1.
   1. https://bugs.launchpad.net/magnum/+bug/1561232 "There are several shell scripts that contain bash specific syntax.
-This is problematic for the Debian package linter that expects ISO chell syntax."
+This is problematic for the Debian package linter that expects POSIX shell compliance."
   2. This seems to be an issue for testing and code style compliance as it only mentions issues with the linter, not issues executing the scripts.
 It could mean the scripts don't work correctly in certain environments but this isn't stated.
 Does not affect the service or other services tangibly.
   3. Nothing to reproduce, code style compliance.
   4. *See Below*